RandomSearch18/a-level-project/docs/readme.md

 I read the MDN docs on cross-origin isolation,[^cors-mdn] which told me that `Cross-Origin-Resource-Policy` was not required, and `credentialless` is a valid alternative to `require-corp`.
 Luckily, when I changed the `Cross-Origin-Embedder-Policy` header to `credentialless`, the map tiles loaded correctly, and this didn't cause an issue for PyScript either.

 [^cors-mdn]: Window: crossOriginIsolated property, MDN Web Docs (<https://developer.mozilla.org/en-US/docs/Web/API/Window/crossOriginIsolated>), accessed 2025-01-06

+##### Ensuring PyScript works on Cloudflare Pages

+I set the node version to 20 using a `.nvmrc` file so that PyScript was satisfied when building the side with Cloudflare Pages.

+I also specified my CORS headers in a `_headers` file in `public` so that the appropriate headers for cross-origin isolation would be set when the production site is deployed.
+I verified this by visiting the preview deploy at <https://pyscript.marvellous-mapping-machine.pages.dev/>, and after those changes, everything worked well.

+One thing I noticed was that the size of files that had to be downloaded to run the routing engine was quite massive (60.83 MB total downloaded according to devtools).
+This would be a problem on a mobile data connection, so I will have to investigate further work out how to reduce this at some point.

 <div>